gmhafiz/go8/README.md

 ## Router

-Router or mux is created for use by `Domain`.
+Router multiplexer or mux is created for use by `Domain`.
+While [chi](https://github.com/go-chi/chi) library is being used here, you can swap out the router tto an alternative one when assigning `s.router` field.
+However, you will need to adjust how you register your handlers in each domain.

-Middleware that affects all routes such as CORS, request log and panic recoverer can be registered inside the `setGlobalMiddleware()` function from `server.go` file.

 ## Domain